Amnesty accuses Spain and Morocco of cover-up over Melilla enclave migrant deaths | Law-Order

 A fishing boat packed with hundreds of migrants sank off Greece's south-west coast earlier this month, on a journey that started from Libya and was supposed to end in Italy.
 At least 82 were killed and hundreds are still missing.
 Spain's Attorney General investigated the Melilla incident but declined to charge Spanish officers who he said had been unaware of the fatal crush.
 Spanish lawmakers rejected calls for a parliamentary inquiry.

 The handling of the event by authorities on both sides of the border was criticised however by rights groups and independent investigators.
-Spain's ombudsman said Spain had returned those who jumped the fence without processing their cases and the U.N.'s Commissioner for Human Rights said they found "no genuine and effective access to asylum at the border".
+Spain's ombudsman said Spain had returned those who jumped the fence without processing their cases and the Council of Europe Commissioner for Human Rights said there is "no genuine and effective access to asylum at the border".

 A spokesman for Spain's Interior Ministry said the investigation by Spain's Attorney General had been carried out "with full guarantees and in full depth."
 Authorities in Morocco declined a request for comment.